ronivay/burp-docker/README.md

 #### Tips

 - Each restart copies /etc/burp/burp-server.conf.template as /etc/burp/burp-server.conf and edits it according to variables set.
-If you wish to add or edit some configuration which is not supported by my build, you can edit the template file to preserve things in the future.
+If you wish to add or edit some configuration which is not supported by my build, you can edit the template file inside the container/host mountpoint to preserve things in the future.

 - /etc/burp/burp.conf is generated only if /etc/burp/clientconfdir/${BUI_USER} file doesn't exist, so you can also edit that if you wish.

-- /etc/burp/burpui.cfg is copied from the package provided template on every restart, so it's currently not possible to edit it outside what variables provide.
+- /etc/burp/burpui.cfg is copied from the burp-ui python package provided template on every restart, so it's currently not possible to edit it outside what variables provide.